gottyduke/RVM-Rimworld-Visual-Mod-Maker/README.en.md

 # RVM - RimWorld Visual Mod Maker

 English README | [中文说明](README.zh-CN.md)

-RVM (RimWorld Visual Mod Maker) is a visual RimWorld mod-making tool for users who are not familiar with programming.
+(If you feel the read me is too long or unclear,put it in AI and let them explain how to run it step by step) RVM (RimWorld Visual Mod Maker) is a visual RimWorld mod-making tool for users who are not familiar with programming.
 Its goal is to let users create RimWorld mods through a UI instead of writing code or XML by hand.
 You fill in names and values, upload textures, and export a playable mod.

 > **Disclaimer**